salinecrew/salinecrew.github.io/_posts/2015-06-08-2015-canadian-secondary-schools-championships.md

 think next year I'll try to organize some after event activities at the local watering holes now that I know what's what.

 We didn't get to see the starts from where we were positioned.
-There different in that the boats are held in position from a fixed dock.
+They're different in that the boats are held in position from a fixed dock.
 This [video](https://youtu.be/O3-bZFBmbVc) shows how it's done.